A Completely Biased Review of Twilight

 I happen to think treating women well should be the rule rather than the exception, and so Edward is unimpressive.
 The fact that he is attractive, well-mannered, well-educated and has good hair doesn’t move me.
 Forgive me, but that reads like a casting sheet for One Tree Hill.

 Women, on the other hand, swoon over this bullshit.
-There is one scene in restaurant where Bella is essentially so doe-eyed of Edward and his ability to dazzle chicks with his good looks that she has mental phone sex with herself about how awesome he is.
+There is one scene in the restaurant where Bella is essentially so doe-eyed of Edward and his ability to dazzle chicks with his good looks that she has mental phone sex with herself about how awesome he is.

 Ooooh my vampire boyfriend is soooo wonderful.
 He took me on a date at this nice restaurant and even though the waitress was trying to flirt with him he didn’t even look at her ONCE, and this is important to note—given that I have exceptionally low self-esteem, I normally think every girl in the world is prettier than me, but Edward didn’t look at her so he must looooooove me.